 I haven't been to Manchester in 24 years, but I'm glad to see some things haven't changed.

->

-> ― something totally new, it’s the AOR of the twenty first century (tipsy mothra), Sunday, 3 January 2016 05:06 (three years ago) link
+― something totally new, it’s the AOR of the twenty first century (tipsy mothra), Sunday, 3 January 2016 05:06 (four years ago) link

->

-> Michael Cawley @cawleym1 Jan 1 Hogarthian in all respects, the pissed bloke getting his beer has poignant poetic majesty.
+Michael Cawley @cawleym1 Jan 1 Hogarthian in all respects, the pissed bloke getting his beer has poignant poetic majesty.

 ― Jebtsundamba Khutuktu (nakhchivan), Sunday, 3 January 2016 09:00 (four years ago) link

 There is a Buddhist centre and a v gd veg cafe round the corner from there.